-If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Governors/chair of the management committee/proprietor of an independent school [delete as appropriate] who will consult the LADO as above, without notifying the Headteacher first.
-[NB where the headteacher is also the sole proprietor of an independent school the concerns should be reported directly to the LADO]
+If the concern relates to the Headteacher, the person receiving the information will immediately inform the Chair of Directors who will consult the LADO as above, without notifying the Headteacher first.
+[NB where the Headteacher is also the sole proprietor of an independent school the concerns should be reported directly to the LADO].